convidev-tud/consistency-benchmark/README.md

   * *MoveNodeToOtherGroup*
   * *JoinGroups*

-XML is somewhat annoying when it comes to ordering.
-It is not possible to add the change operations in their actual execution order to a *SemanticEdit*.
-Instead, the above ordering must be kept.
-To cope with that, each *SemanticEdit* and each **ChangeOperation** has an index of type int.
+Each *SemanticEdit* and each *Operation* has an index field of type int to avoid ambiguities and ease transformations.
+The index must reflext the execution order.
+Our tooling interprets the index with higher priority as the physical ordering.
+But please keep physical ordering and index ordering consistent.

+The following example evolution modifies the above presented examplary graph.

 ```XML
 <SemanticEdit index="0">